 April 28, 2017 • Travel Ideas

-The truth is that there is really no bad season, as the Galápagos Islands are amazing to visit year-round!
-The best time to go is when you can fit it into your schedule.
+Before we dive in to some of the differences in the seasons in the Galapagos, the truth is that there is really no bad time to visit the Galapagos Islands, because they are truly amazing year-round!
+The best time to visit Galapagos is whenever you can fit it into your schedule.
 Since the archipelago straddles the equator, the weather and climate remain relatively stable throughout the year, though there is some seasonal variation to keep in mind when planning your trip.
 January – May is the warm season, during which skies are typically clearer and the sun can be harsh; June – December is called the “garúa” season, garúa being the local word for mist, since light drizzle often falls for an hour or so daily.
 Both seasons are comfortable and great for wildlife viewing and photography on land.
 If there is one time of year to avoid, it is September, which tends to have the “roughest” weather.

 Galápagos sea lions are commonly seen on beaches and rocky shorelines throughout the archipelago, as well as in the adjacent waters.
 Sea lion breeding season occurs between June and December.
 If you want to see newborn pups, you should travel between March and May.
 Regardless of when you visit, you will see lots of sea lions!

 Galápagos fur seals are an endangered species that can be found on rocky shorelines that have access to deep water.
 Their breeding season occurs between August and November, and November is the best time to see pups at nurseries.
 Genovesa (Tower) and Santiago (James) Islands are both great places to encounter fur seals.
 You can see them on our western / northern route.

 Common dolphins are one of around 24 marine mammal species found in the Galápagos.